Long-term effects of alcohol: Heart attack and stroke

 Drinking in moderation has been found to help those who have had a heart attack survive it.
 However, excessive alcohol consumption leads to an increased risk of heart failure.
-A review of the literature found that half a drink of alcohol offered the best level of protection.
-However, they noted that at present there have been no randomised trials to confirm the evidence which suggests a protective role of low doses of alcohol against heart attacks.
+At present there have been no randomised trials to confirm the evidence which suggests a protective role of low doses of alcohol against heart attacks.
 There is an increased risk of hypertriglyceridemia, cardiomyopathy, hypertension, and stroke if three or more standard drinks of alcohol are taken per day.
 A systematic review reported that reducing alcohol intake lowers blood pressure in a dose-dependent manner in heavy drinkers.
-For people who drank two or fewer drinks per day, no difference was found.
+There is no safe amount of alcohol without having a negative effect on blood pressure.
+Even individuals who consume only one drink per day show a link to higher blood pressure.

+Frequent drinking of alcoholic beverages is a major contributing factor in cases of elevated blood levels of triglycerides.

 Cardiomyopathy

-Large amount of alcohol over the long term can lead to alcoholic cardiomyopathy.
+Large amounts of alcohol over the long term can lead to alcoholic cardiomyopathy.
 Alcoholic cardiomyopathy presents in a manner clinically identical to idiopathic dilated cardiomyopathy, involving hypertrophy of the musculature of the heart that can lead to congestive heart failure.

 Hematologic diseases

-Alcoholics may have anemia from several causes; they may also develop thrombocytopenia from direct toxic effect on megakaryocytes, or from hypersplenism.
+Alcoholics may have anemia from several causes; they may also develop thrombocytopenia from a direct toxic effect on megakaryocytes or from hypersplenism.

 Atrial fibrillation

-Alcohol consumption increases the risk of atrial fibrillation, a type of abnormal heart rhythm.
+Alcohol consumption increases the risk of atrial fibrillation, a type of abnormal heart rhythm that increases the risk of stroke and heart failure.
 This remains true even at moderate levels of consumption.

 Nervous system

-Chronic heavy alcohol consumption impairs brain development, causes alcohol dementia, brain shrinkage, physical dependence, alcoholic polyneuropathy (also known as 'alcohol leg'), increases neuropsychiatric and cognitive disorders and causes distortion of the brain chemistry.
+Chronic heavy alcohol consumption impairs brain development, causes alcohol-related dementia, brain shrinkage, physical dependence, alcoholic polyneuropathy (also known as 'alcohol leg'), increases neuropsychiatric and cognitive disorders and causes distortion of the brain chemistry.
 At present, due to poor study design and methodology, the literature is inconclusive on whether moderate alcohol consumption increases the risk of dementia or decreases it.
 Evidence for a protective effect of low to moderate alcohol consumption on age-related cognitive decline and dementia has been suggested by some research; however, other research has not found a protective effect of low to moderate alcohol consumption.
 Some evidence suggests that low to moderate alcohol consumption may speed up brain volume loss.
 Chronic consumption of alcohol may result in increased plasma levels of the toxic amino acid homocysteine; which may explain alcohol withdrawal seizures, alcohol-induced brain atrophy and alcohol-related cognitive disturbances.
 Alcohol's impact on the nervous system can also include disruptions of memory and learning (see Effects of alcohol on memory), such as resulting in a blackout phenomenon.